 - Title III: Bilateral Economic Assistance covers much of the US’ foreign assistance and development activities, accounting for just under half of the entire SFOPs.
-By far the largest share goes to global health (36% in FY2018).
+By far the largest share goes to global health (37% in FY2020).
 This includes most of US support to combat HIV/AIDS and other infectious diseases, maternal and child health, and health systems strengthening, as well as the US’ contribution to the Global Fund to Fight AIDS, Tuberculosis and Malaria.
-Programs funded under this envelope are jointly managed by the State Department and USAID.
+Programs funded under Title III are jointly managed by the State Department and USAID.
 Most funding is channeled through the ‘Development Assistance (DA)’ envelope, which goes broadly to foster economic progress and social stability in partner countries, and the ‘Economic Support Fund (ESF)’, which aims to provide assistance to allies and countries in transition to democracy, support the Middle East peace process, and finance economic stabilization programs.

 - Title IV: Multilateral Assistance includes money for US voluntary contributions for various multilateral organizations, including to the World Bank and global environmental funds.

 Beyond titles, US foreign assistance is divided into two types: enduring funds and Overseas Contingency Operations (OCO; see Table 2).
 Enduring funds are meant to cover all base functions within US development cooperation, while OCO funds were originally for emergency support to activities related to the ‘Global War on Terror’.
 They are managed by the Department of Defense (DOD) and the State Department.
 Recently, however, they have been used for base budget activities of the DOD and the State Department.